-- a) define the scope of the halal management system.
-The scope shall specify the processes and location of processes/ activities which are covered by the system from the beginning to the end of the processes related to transportation of products, goods and/or cargo transport chains activities; - b) ensure that its policy is relevant to and in compliance with halal requirements; - c) ensure that the policy with regards to the halal objective is understood, implemented and maintained at all levels of the organisation; - d) review the results of the risk management activities at defined intervals to ensure continuing suitability and the effectiveness of the risk management process; - e) ensure that appropriate communication processes are established within and outside the organisation to ensure the effectiveness of the halal management system; and - f) provide suitable praying area for Muslim workers.
+- a) define the scope of the Management system.
+The scope shall specify the processes and location of processes/activities which are covered by the system from the beginning to the end of the processes related to retailing activities; - b) ensure that its policy is relevant to and in compliance with halal requirements; - c) ensure that the policy with regards to the halal objective is understood, implemented and maintained at all levels of the organisation; - d) review the results of the risk management activities at defined intervals to ensure continuing suitability and the effectiveness of the risk management process; - e) ensure that appropriate communication processes are established within and outside the organisation to ensure the effectiveness of the halal management system; and - f) provide suitable praying area for muslim workers.